vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 There is a lot more to come: profiling and optimizing, discussing other interesting aspects of both cratetorrent and tokio based apps in general, many features, and more.

+Also, I was asked on reddit whether the current design is theoretically suitable for gigabit thruputs (125 MBps).
+As per the above, it seems so!
+But it is unlikely in practice: finding a seed that can push these numbers, ISP throttling, slow networking hardware, etc. But I'm confident I can take this even further--as said, the code hasn't really been optimized.
+What about _gigabyte_ thruputs?

 Stay tuned.[^stay_tuned_how]